lambert-p/org-to-ghpages/README.md

 ---

-`org-ghpages-include-yaml-front-matter` :: A boolean to determine whether you want to include YAML front matter.
+`org-ghpages-include-yaml-front-matter`: A boolean to determine whether you want to include YAML front matter.
 By default, values will include:

 ```yaml
 layout: post